 Temporal orchestration

-The MPEG MORE standard provides the correlation timestamps for the temporal orchestration.
+The MPEG MORE standard provides correlation timestamps for the temporal orchestration.
+Correlation stamps are a timed metadata stream that describes the correlation between two media timelines Because correlation timestamps are timed themselves, they can support media streams that have a “drift”.
+The formal definition is:

 Correlation timestamps : A data object that associates two or more timestamps of two or more timed data with each other.
 A typical example is the association between a presentation timestamp (PTS) of an MPEG-2 transport stream and a composition time of an ISOBMFF file.